meejah/fowl/docs/README.rst

 Human CLI users can use ``fowl`` itself to set up and use connections, for any purpose.

-For developers doing integration, ``fowld`` provides a simple protocol-based way for any runtime to use.
+For developers doing integration, ``fowld`` provides a simple stdin/out protocol for any runtime to use.
 That is, some "glue" code running ``fowld`` as a sub-process.
-This program will also co-ordinate the running of client-type or server-type networking applications that accomplish some goal useful to users.
+This co-ordinatoin program will also handle running necessary client-type or server-type networking applications that accomplish some goal useful to users.
 For example, "pair-programming" (for my case).

 Some other ideas to get you started: